-Our surprising and interesting 'Plein Air' history:
+Our surprising and interesting 100 YEAR 'Plein Air' history!

 In 1921, in tiny Christoval, just south of San Angelo, local artists founded the Texas Artists Camp which grew to be one of the leading plein air gatherings in the Southwest.
 Find out more under the "TOUR SAN ANGELO" button.

-EnPleinAirTEXAS is a legend among the plein air artist community and in only it's 4th year, one of the top plein air competitions in the country, attracting award-winning artists from around the world.
-How did this happen?
+100 years later, the same inspiration that attracted those early painters when they arrived 'way out west', is alive today.
+EnPleinAirTEXAS is a legend among the plein air artist community and now in it's 9th year, one of the top 5 plein air competitions in the country, attracting award-winning artists from around the world.

-- Be the first to see and purchase one of the week’s paintings (more than 275) at the Art Collectors STAMPEDE*!
+- Be the first to see and purchase one of the week’s paintings (more than 300) at the Art Collectors STAMPEDE*!